samisalkosuo/icp-cam-devops-demo/README.md

      - Because this is hardcoded in Daytrader Jenkins build :-)
 1. Add following global environment variables to Jenkins:
    - ICP_URL - URL to ICP admin console (like https://server.ip:8843).
    - CAM_URL - CAM URL.
-Default like https://proxy.server.ip:30000.
+Default URL is like https://proxy.server.ip:30000.
    - ICP_PROXY_IP - ICP proxy node IP address.
    - CAM_USER - admin user name for both CAM and ICP (default is typically 'admin')
    - CAM_PASSWORD - password for CAM and ICP (assumes that admin-user can access both)